saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/performFind.md

 ## Key Findings

 - **Wide Usage:** The `performFind` API supports critical functionalities like:
   - Fetching order headers, items, and attributes.
   - Retrieving shipment and route segment details.
   - Managing carrier and facility-related information.
   - Handling picklists, customer contact mechanisms, and rejection reasons.
 - **Dynamic Parameters:** The API queries vary in complexity, utilizing filters like `entityName`, `inputFields`, `fieldList`, and pagination parameters (`viewSize`, `distinct`).
 - **Component Integration:** The results from these API calls are consumed in components such as `OrderDetail.vue`, `PicklistManagement.vue`, and `BillingDetails.vue` to provide real-time data for users.
+- **Fields Requested:** Each `performFind` call is tailored with a specific set of fields required for a given feature, optimizing data retrieval for performance and relevance.

 ## Recommendation for the Next OMS Release